Your new career as a registered nurse IS possible

 Accreditations & Disclosures

 * The baccalaureate degree program in nursing at Herzing University Akron, Atlanta, Brookfield, Kenosha, Madison, Minneapolis and Orlando are accredited by the Commission on Collegiate Nursing Education (http://www.ccneaccreditation.org).
+This accreditation includes the baccalaureate degree program offered at the satellite Herzing University Tampa location.

 The baccalaureate degree program in nursing at Herzing University – New Orleans is pursuing initial accreditation by the Commission on Collegiate Nursing Education (http://www.ccneaccreditation.org).
 Applying for accreditation does not guarantee that accreditation will be granted.